matheusportela/matheusportela.github.io/_posts/2024-04-08-double-entry-bookkeeping-as-a-directed-graph.md

 | Alice   | 3           | Bought book        | 2024-02-01 | Credit | $20    |
 ```

 Second, notice how we're using a positive number even when money is leaving Alice's account.
-Historically, accountants don't like negative numbers in the books as they only became popular much later in Europe.
+Historically, accountants don't like negative numbers.
+In fact, Europeans weren't a big fan of negative numbers [until quite recently](https://en.wikipedia.org/wiki/Negative_number#History) and modern accounting was heavily influenced by [13th-century Italian merchants](https://en.wikipedia.org/wiki/Double-entry_bookkeeping#History).
 Computer systems are very good with negative numbers, though.
 Instead of having two columns, we could just use a single column and adopt a convention in which credits are negative and debits are positive, or vice-versa.
 For example:

 ```
 | Account | Transaction | Description        | Date       | Amount |